Days of Rage: October 8

-Finally, at 10:25 p.m., Jones gave the pre-arranged signal over a bullhorn, and the Weatherman action began.
+Finally, at 10:25 p.m., Jeff Jones gave the pre-arranged signal over a bullhorn, and the Weatherman action began.
 John Jacobs, Jeff Jones, David Gilbert and others led a charge south through the city toward the Drake Hotel and the exceptionally affluent Gold Coast neighborhood, smashing windows in automobiles and buildings as they went.
 The rioters attacked "ordinary cars, a barber shop ... and the windows of lower-middle-class homes" as well as police cars and luxury businesses.
 The mass of the crowd ran about four blocks before encountering police barricades.
-The rioters charged the police, breaking into small groups, and more than 1,000 police counter-attacked.
+The rioters charged the police, breaking into small groups, and more than 1,000 police counterattacked.
 The Washington DC contingent reached the hotel's front drive.
 Before any attempt to gain entrance to the hotel could be made, an unmarked car pulled up to the curb and began firing revolvers into the group of about fifteen unarmed rioters.
 Although many rioters had motorcycle or football helmets on, the police were better trained and armed; nightsticks were aimed at necks, legs and groins.
 Large amounts of tear gas were used, and at least twice police ran squad cars full speed into crowds.
-After only a half-hour or so, the riot was over: 28 policemen were injured (none seriously), six Weathermen were shot (none fatally) an unknown number injured in other ways, and 68 rioters were arrested.Berger, Dan.
-Outlaws of America: The Weather Underground And the Politics of Solidarity, AK Press, 2005, Jones, A Radical Line: From the Labor Movement to the Weather Underground, One Family's Century of Conscience, 2004.
+After only a half-hour or so, the riot was over: 28 policemen were injured (none seriously), six Weathermen were shot (none fatally) an unknown number injured in other ways, and 68 rioters were arrested.
 Jacobs was arrested almost immediately.

 October 9

 The next day a "Women's Militia" of around seventy women Weatherman members met at Grant Park, where Bernardine Dohrn addressed them.
 The plan was to raid a draft board office, but they were overpowered by police when they tried to leave the park.
 Later that day, Illinois Governor Richard Ogilvie announced that he had called in over 2,500 National Guardsmen to "protect Chicago".
 The Weathermen cancelled protests that had been planned for that evening.

-Supporters of the Revolutionary Youth Movement II (RYM II), led by Klonsky and Noel Ignatin, held peaceful rallies of several hundred people in front of the federal courthouse, an International Harvester factory, and Cook County Hospital.